-While preparing for this blogpost I found myself trapped in titles like "Do more in less time", "How to work better, longer, faster", psychological tricks and methods to improve or boost productivity.
-Productivity seems to be a new "God" we don't want to upset but seeing article like "There's no such thing as "productivity during a pandemic" and "Stop trying to be productive" can really bring a much-needed relief.
+While preparing for this blogpost I found many titles like "Do more in less time", "How to work better, longer, faster", psychological tricks and methods to improve or boost productivity.
+Productivity seems to be a new "God" we don't want to upset but seeing something like "There's no such thing as "productivity during a pandemic" and "Stop trying to be productive" can really bring a much-needed relief.

 Just like almost everything in life, productivity is not all bad or 100% good.
 Let's say it has its advantages and flaws.
 Striving for productivity plays an important role in our society today.
 It is a tool that helps measure efficiency of a person (in this post we are talking about human productivity): output (the result) divided by input (time and energy we put into completing a certain task).